LoraV/LoraV.github.io/_posts/2019-10-31-postcards.markdown

 ![I "Heart" NY]({{site.baseurl}}/public/postcard5.png)

 Hello Pen Pal!
 How are things in R'lyeh?
 I just finished unpacking in my dorm room at New York University.
 It didn't feel like a proper trip until I'd written to you, though.
 I'm so excited to start film school!
-My first semester is going to mostly core requirements, but that's okay.
+My first semester is going to be mostly core requirements, but that's okay.
 I already have an idea for my first student film.
 It's about a woman whose best friend is a werewolf, but she doesn't know it even though all her other friends keep getting mauled to death.
 What do you think?

 [Insert-your-name-here]